 An essential aspect of legal malpractice insurance is the duty to defend and the selection of counsel in the event of a claim.
 Depending on the size of the law firm and the type of policy in place, the insurer may either take full responsibility for appointing defense counsel or allow the insured to have more control over the process.
-Understanding the distinctions in your policy, such as whether the insured has the right to select their own counsel, is key to navigating the complexities of legal malpractice insurance.

 Duty to Defend